Public Order and Riot Squad: History

-In 2009 the squad was featured in an episode of 60 Minutes titled "Brute Force" showing officers in action across Sydney.
+In 2009, the squad was featured in an episode of 60 Minutes titled "Brute Force" showing officers in action across Sydney.

 In 2017, 47 officers underwent specialist rifle training to become accredited to carry the M4 Carbine assault rifle.

 In 2020 and 2021, there were criticisms that officers from the unit were using excessive force while policing protests.

 Equipment

-PORS are issued with a wide variety of specialised crowd control and riot equipment including Taser weapons and fully equipped black vans and black 4WDs to allow rapid deployment across the State at a moments notice.
-The vans allow a team in full tactical/riot gear to deploy on the move and access equipment as needed quickly, without need to return to a station to access gear as the part-time Public Order and Operations Support Group (OSG) officers do.
+PORS are issued with a wide variety of specialised crowd control and riot equipment including Taser weapons.
+Their units include fully equipped black vans and black 4WDs to allow rapid deployment across the State at a moments notice.
+The vans allow a team in full tactical or riot gear to deploy on the move and access equipment as needed quickly, without need to return to a station to access gear as the part-time Public Order and Operations Support Group (OSG) officers do.